-We believe with the right skills, and methods to implement those skills, our clients can take charge of the problems that disrupt their lives.
+We believe with the right skills, and methods to implement the skills, our clients can take charge of the problems disrupting their lives.
 To that end, the quality of care and services we render to our clients are the highest priorities.
 We pledge our efforts to achieve these goals and fulfill our mission.